Learn

 For the purposes of this page, we consider a mole to be a spot or lump on the surface of the skin, because this is the way our patients tend to think.

-Mole removal for benign (non-cancer) spots and lumps is usually a simple procedure which can be achieved with little scarring.
-Treatment of cancerous moles usually involves surgical excision (cutting out) but other treatments are sometimes used for very early/shallow skin cancers.
+Mole removal for benign (non-cancer) spots and lumps is usually a simple procedure that can be achieved with little scarring.
+Treatment of cancerous moles usually involves surgical excision (cutting out), but other treatments are sometimes used for very early/shallow skin cancers.

 Are all moles cancerous?